bruno-c/teambox-talker/server/doc/protocol.md

 * "user" is a hash containing the profile information of the user connecting to the room (id and name attributes are required, but other attributes can be passed) and
 * "token" the authentication token for that user.
 * "sid" is a unique session ID used to recover a session when connection is lost.
+* "include_partial" set to false to receive only final messages.

 If the authentication is successful, the connection is left open and the server replies with: